prnt4lia/SMARTSTUDYCOMPANION/README.md

 ## Usage

-1. Register a new account.
+1. Register a new account or login using demo account.
+    Username:userpriya
+    Password: Natalia!123
 2. Login to the system.
 3. Perform calibration to generate personalized EAR and MAR thresholds.
 4. Start a study session.
 5. Allow webcam access.
 6. Monitor fatigue in real time.
 7. Receive alerts and break recommendations when fatigue is detected.
-8. View session statistics and fatigue history in the dashboard.
+8. View session statistics and fatigue history in the analytics dashboard.

 ---